smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 18. Defaults and Rules

-Defaults are constraints that provide a default value for a column when no specific value is inserted, ensuring that a column always has data.
+Defaults are constraints that provide a default value for a column when no value is specified, ensuring that the column always has data.
 Rules are older SQL Server objects that enforce data validation by defining a condition that column values must meet.
 Still, they are primarily deprecated and have been replaced by check constraints for better functionality and management.

 Defaults and rules are not represented in the `sys.sql_expression_dependencies` table.